scripting/wpIdentity/worknotes.md

+#### 5/9/24; 11:01:19 AM by DW

+I finally got to the bottom of the problem with http post returning.
+I'm going to fix it, and probably should eventually visit all the code that uses davehttp, because I have replicated the problem far and wide.

+First, the code I use to call the server uses jQuery in such a way that errors are not reported.
+If we were seeing the errors we would have been able to find this much more quickly.
+I'm fixed it in api2.js here.

+Second, the server returns the wrong type in returnData in wpidentity.js.
+It was returning "application/javascript" and should have been returning "text/json".

 #### 4/30/24; 10:43:14 AM by DW

 Add param to getRecentUserDrafts to let the caller restrict returns to a specific site.
 Useful for building feeds.